 Well, it’s still far more lucrative for pay-TV providers to keep the existing model in place, which centers on selling bundles of cable channels to customers even if they don’t need or want most of them.
 For a long time, this model was also what worked best for major media companies that own TV networks.
 They would be able to bundle their most popular channels with less popular ones and turn a pretty profit.

 Netflix.
 TV networks and studios were happy to license their older programming to Netflix as it ramped up.
-While that was a great short-term solution, the move has played a role in the gradual erosion of TV ratings.
+While that was a great short-term solution, the move has played a role in the gradual erosion of linear TV ratings.
 People were increasingly watching their favorite shows on Netflix and Hulu instead of the live initial broadcast.
+Netflix now has 93.8 million subscribers globally.

 “HBO Go became such a strongly branded destination for video content that it got people thinking, ‘Hm, this brand can live anywhere outside of the traditional [TV ecosystem],’” said Mike Green, Brightcove’s vp of marketing and business development, media.